AnnaHollandSmith/MakersBnB/README.md

 Ensures that the user is redirected to a different page after signing up Ensures user is greeted by their email address
-Ensures that sign up can only be completed with matching passwords (using flash)
+Ensures that sign up can only be completed with matching passwords (using flash) Email is a required field
+Email is in correct format
 ```